su-xingyu/text2photomosaic/README.md

 # Text2Photomosaic

 ## Prepare the Environment

+You will need to setup environment for both [Diffvg](https://github.com/BachiLi/diffvg) and [CLIP](https://github.com/openai/CLIP).
+Go to each project's repository for detailed instructions of environment setup.

-Refer to the **Pre Installation** part of https://colab.research.google.com/github/kvfrans/clipdraw/blob/main/clipdraw.ipynb
+Or you can refer to the **Pre Installation** part of [CLIPDraw](https://colab.research.google.com/github/kvfrans/clipdraw/blob/main/clipdraw.ipynb), which should also work.

 ## Quick Start